 This type of analytics does exactly what the name implies: they describe or summarize raw data and convert it into something that is interpretable.
 Descriptive analytics answers the "What has happened?" question, providing insights into the past and influencing future outcomes.
 This type of analytics is useful as it allows us to learn from past behaviors and understand how they might influence future outcomes.

 Predictive Analytics:

 This type of analytics is about understanding the future, it can predict what might happen, answering the "What could happen?" question.
 Predictive analytics provides entities with actionable insights based on gathered data and provides estimates about the likelihood that a future outcome might occur.
 However, it is important to remember that no statistical algorithm can predict the future with %100 certainty, this type of analytics is merely based on probabilities and as such, is used to forecast what might happen in the future.

-کىرمد

 Prescriptive Analytics:

-This type of analytics allows users to prescribe several different possible actions, guiding them towards a solution to help answer the "What should we do?" question.
+This type of analytics allows users to prescribe several different possible actions, guiding them towards a solution to help answer the "Whatshouldwedo?" question.
 Prescriptive analytics attempts to study and quantify the effect of future decisions to advise on possible outcomes before the decisions are made.
 It predicts not only what will happen, but also why it will happen, providing recommendations regarding actions that will take advantage of the predictions.
-In other words, prescriptive analytics predicts multiple outcomes based upon their actions.
+In other words, prescriptive analytics predicts multiple outcomes and scenarios and allows entities to assess several possible outcomes based upon their actions.
 Prescriptive analytics is relatively complex to administer, and most entities are not yet using it.
 However, when implemented correctly, it can have a large impact on how entities make decisions.
-Moreover, in relation to this, Big Data is the technology to capture, store, and analyze large volumes of data in a variety of forms and veracity to enable AI or Data Analytics.
-Accordingly, there is a high convergence of skillsets needed for each of AI, Data Analytics, and Big Data.

 Underlying AI Domains

-Figure 3 - AI and Underlying Domains Versus Data Analytics and Big Data
+Figure 3 - Al and Underlying Domains Versus Data Analytics and Big Data